AndersDeath/diary2/000-current.md

 # 27 October - Tuesday  - Gündoğan - 28 day of immigration

 I'm really tiered becouase of news and I just stopped reading then.
 Now I am fully concentrated on my own business.
 Today I woke ip in time and did a lot of important things.
 I did maths and a bit management stuff.
 Also I gathered information for my brother.
 He wants to try himself in tester position.
+I assume it will be good thing for him.